About the Link

 The MSPCA has been actively involved in passing legislation that addresses the link; we:

-• Worked on laws to facilitate the cross-reporting between animal and human services agencies.
+- Worked on laws to facilitate the cross-reporting between animal and human services agencies.

-• Advocated for a 2012 law that allows pets to be included in temporary protection orders.
+- Advocated for a 2012 law that allows pets to be included in temporary protection orders.

-• Supported the Federal PAWS Act, filed by Congresswoman Katherine Clark, that allows individuals to obtain an order of protection for themselves and their companion animals in cases of interstate domestic violence and stalking.
+- Supported the Federal PAWS Act, filed by Congresswoman Katherine Clark, that allows individuals to obtain an order of protection for themselves and their companion animals in cases of interstate domestic violence and stalking.
 It also established an Emergency and Transitional Pet Shelter and Housing Assistance Grant Program that would provide funding to eligible entities to establish short-term pet shelters and housing assistance.
 Learn more about the PAWS Act.

 Resources

-As many of 48% of domestic violence victims don’t leave, or delay leaving, a violent situation out of concern for a pet.
+As many as 48% of domestic violence victims don’t leave, or delay leaving, a violent situation out of concern for a pet.
 These programs may be able to help by providing temporary care for a pet.

 Link Up Education Network